wangwangwang794/Resilience/README.md

 For running the tool, just open and run the 'main.m' file.
 Path for this repository need not be added by the user.
 It is done automatically by the tool.

 Contact me (talukder@iastate.edu) if any installation-issue is encountered.

+#Note
+This tool is tested in Windows 10 with MATLAB 2019a.
+The tool first generates a consolidated list of all possible length-l contingencies which is saved in a MATLAB data file named 'eventlist' in the parent folder.
+The final results (with the list of contingencies with their corresponding resilience measures) are saved in a .csv file named 'resilience'.